MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   #### Windows information and settings
   ##### Group Policy (ADMX) info
   - GP unique name: AllowTokenBindingForUrls
-  - GP name: Configure the list of sites for which Microsoft Edge will attempt to establish a Token Binding with.
+  - GP name: Configure the list of sites for which Microsoft Edge will attempt to establish a Token Binding with
   - GP path (Mandatory): Administrative Templates/Microsoft Edge/
   - GP path (Recommended): N/A
   - GP ADMX file name: MSEdge.admx